samunda/Udacity-Self-Driving-Car-Term1/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ### (Optional) Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)
-####1.
-Discuss the visual output of your trained network's feature maps.
-What characteristics did the neural network use to make classifications?

 The figure below displays the output of the first layer (cnn1) of the model for the five test images.
 It shows that the first CNN layer has learnt to extract low level image features such as edges.